Resources

 - Welcome to Country is performed by an Aboriginal elder or an Aboriginal person who is from the local area or is a descendent from the local tribe of that area.
 It is an official welcoming onto the country from the original custodians of the land that the meeting or event is taking place on.
 A “Welcome to Country” is usually a speech but can include singing, dancing and or smoking ceremonies.
 Request Form for Wurundjeri council Welcome to Country.

 - Acknowledgement to Country can be performed by Aboriginal and non-Aboriginal people and is a way of showing awareness and respect for the traditional owners of the land that the meeting or event is taking place on.
-An example of an “Acknowledgement of Country” is as follows:
+An example of an “Acknowledgement of Country” is as follows: I would like to acknowledge the traditional custodians of the land, the Wurundjeri people and pay my respects to elders past and present.
+I would like to acknowledge the traditional custodians of the land, and pay my respects to elders past and present.
+Be mindful to acknowledge the correct tribe if using tribal name details and if unsure simply acknowledge the traditional owners of the land as per the second example above.

 - I would like to acknowledge the traditional custodians of the land, the Wurundjeri people and pay my respects to elders past and present.